GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

    <li>The site user and admin when signed in both have different views of the nav bar, the user can view their bookings in the My bookings link, while the admin has access to an admin planner view.</li>
    <li>The na bar sits at the top of the site and is the same throughout the whole website making it easy for the user to get familiar with the website</li>

+<h3>As Site Admin I can Create a new booking on behalf of a guest or registered user manually so that a booking is stored on the database.</h3>
+   <li>The Admin has to be logged in to be able to create the booking</li>
+   <li>The Admin has the ability to add a booking from within all the same places that there is a booking button on the website.
+When clicked, it redirects you to the bookling form.</li>
+   <li>The Admin has their own page which is the admin planner, In there at the bottom of the page there is another booking button which when clicked redirects you to the booking form.</li>
+   <li>An email is sent upon completion regarding the status of the booking.</li>

+<h3>As Site Admin I can Read the all the bookings stored on the database so that i can manage and plan my day and workload.</h3>
+   <li>The Admin has the view the booking by going to the admin planner.
+In there is a list of all the bookings displayed in a table.</li>
+   <li>To the left in this table is a booking number link, which opens up a booking modal related to the booking where you have a detailed view of the booking.</li>
+   <li>This modal has buttons placed at the bottom to the functions, edit, cancel and delete booking.</li>

+<h3>As Site Admin I can Edit a booking on behalf of a guest or registered user manually so that the edited booking is stored on the database.</h3>
+   <li>Once within the admin planner, you can find the booking you wish to look for by using the filter and searching for it.</li>
+   <li>Click on the booking you are interested in and you are redirected to a modal where there is a button to edit the booking.</li>
+   <li>This button will redirect you to the booking form with the data of the existing booking, the user then can change the data to whatever is required, (form permitting) and the data is saved to the database.</li>
+   <li>An email is sent upon completion regarding the changes of the booking.</li>

+<h3>As Site Admin I can Delete a new booking on behalf of a guest or a registered user manually so that the booking is removed from the database.</h3>
+   <li>Once within the admin planner, you can find the booking you wish to look for by using the filter and searching for it.</li>
+   <li>Click on the booking you are interested in and you are redirected to a modal where there is a button to cancel the booking.</li>
+   <li>This button redirects you to the booking cancel form where it will ask you are you sure you wish to cancel the booking.</li>
+   <li>Click 'Cancel' to cancel the booking or return to not go through with the cancelation.</li>
+   <li>Upon cancelling the booking, the status of the appointment is moved from ok to cancelled and the booking is no longer to be completed.</li>
+   <li>Upon successfully cancelling the booking an email is sent to the client to inform them of the cancelation of the booking.</li>

 <h3>As Site Admin I can Create, Read, Edit, and Delete bookings so that I can manage my work schedule</h3>
    <li>The Admin has access to the admin planner which contains a booking button for the user to create a new booking for someone.</li>
    <li>Within the admin planner view, the user can edit, cancel and delete bookings, this is acheived by clicking on the booking reference within the populated list view.</li>